MaxHReinhardt/ArchitecturalStyleClassification/README.md

 ## Running the scripts
+Requirements: Python 3.9 and packages as specified in requirements.txt.

 Follow these steps to prepare the data:
 1. Clone the repository
 2. Download the dataset with the following link (https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset)